nasa/openmct/e2e/README.md

 ### Reading a a11y test failure

 When an a11y test fails, the result must be interpreted in the html test report or the a11y report json artifact stored in the `/test-results/` folder.
 The json structure should be parsed for `"violations"` by `"id"` and identified `"target"`.
-Example violation provided for the 'color-contrast-enhanced'.
+Example provided for the 'color-contrast-enhanced' violation.

 ```json
   "violations": [